HouseMiv/HouseMiv/README.md

 - 🧠 **VK Education** — Teacher, Expert
   - College IT.Moscow — conducted hands-on training sessions for students
   - IT Knowledge Day supported by the Ministry of Education of the Russian Federation — expert
-  - VK + HSE ML Track — case author
+  - VK + HSE ML Track — case author, expert

 ---